 Don’t underestimate the importance of soft skills.
 Interpersonal skills, in particular, let the potential employer visualise the roles and duties you can perform, not just the technical capabilities you have.

-Your CV should include detail, but don’t be repetitive and make sure you write succinctly.
+Your CV should include detail, but make sure you write succinctly.
 It is important you strike the right balance between presenting an accurate picture of your experience and capabilities while not going overboard.

 The more concise and comprehensive you can make the CV, the better.
 If you stray into a third page, you probably need to cut back a bit to two pages.